antarctica/PolarRoute/doc/source/sections/Configuration.rst

 where the variables are as follows:

 * **<value_name>** *(string)* : The name of the value which the splitting condition will be applied to.
-* **threshold** *(float)* : CellBoxes will be sub-divided as to separate the data points contained within into CellBox which contain either above or below the given threshold.
+* **threshold** *(float)* : The threshold above or below which CellBoxes will be sub-divided to separate the data points into homogeneous cells.
-* **upperBound** *(float)* : A percentage normalized between 0 and 1.
-A CellBox is deemed homogenous in a given data type if greater than this percentage of data-points within are above the given threshold.
+* **upperBound** *(float)* : A percentage normalised between 0 and 1.
+A CellBox is deemed homogeneous in a given data type if greater than this percentage of data points are above the given threshold.
-* **lowerBound** *(float)* : A percentage normalized between 0 and 1.
-A Cellbox is deemed homogenous in a given data type if less than this percentage of data-points within are below the given threshold.
+* **lowerBound** *(float)* : A percentage normalised between 0 and 1.
+A Cellbox is deemed homogeneous in a given data type if less than this percentage of data points are below the given threshold.

 .. note::
    splitting conditions are applied in the order they are specified in the configuration file.